TIBCOSoftware/snappydata/docs/jobs.md

 See [examples](https://github.com/SnappyDataInc/snappydata/tree/master/snappy-examples/src/main/scala/io/snappydata/examples) for Spark and spark streaming jobs.

 SnappySQLJob trait extends the SparkJobBase trait.
 It provides users the singleton SnappyContext object that may be reused across jobs.
-SnappyContext singleton object creates one SQLContext per incomig SQL connection.
+SnappyContext singleton object creates one SQLContext per incoming SQL connection.
 Similarly SnappyStreamingJob provides users access to SnappyStreamingContext object that can be reused across jobs